Guo Kan: Military legacy

 He took part in the final drive in the conquest of the Jin dynasty, including the capture of Kaifeng.
 He then helped Subutai conquer West Eurasia, Europe, and the Middle East and was appointed governor of Baghdad by Hulagu.
-At some point after Kublai Khan's accession as Khan, Guo Kan assisted Kublai Khan in the conquest of the Southern Song and ultimately the reunification of China under the Yuan Dynasty.
+At some point after Kublai Khan's accession as Khan, Guo Kan assisted Kublai Khan in the conquest of the Southern Song and ultimately the reunification of China under the Yuan dynasty.

 Middle East and Europe

 He served Subutai in the conquest of Europe a few years following the fall of the Jin dynasty.
-He then served in Hulagu's conquest of the Middle East, playing a major role in the capture and Battle of Baghdad, devising the strategy of using the dikes to drown the Caliph's army, and supervising the reduction of Baghdad's walls.
-He was then appointed the first Ilkhanate Governor of Baghdad by Hulagu.
+He then served in Hulagu's conquest of the Middle East, playing a major role in the capture and battle of Baghdad, devising the strategy of using the dikes to drown the Caliph's army, and supervising the reduction of Baghdad's walls.
+He was then appointed the first Ilkhanate Governor of Baghdad by Hulagu, making him the first, and only Chinese governor of an Arab city.

 According to the History of Yuan, he was present in the siege of Maymun-Diz during Hulegu's campaign against the Nizaris.
 Guo Kan attacked the inaccessible fortress by "catapults on mounts" (jiapao).